albertllousas/functional-core-imperative-shell/readme.md

 ### Workflows

-In OOP world, architectures such as layered or hexagonal a single usecase (functionality, feature ...) looks like a tangled net of requests and responses because the nature of the object communication, the design patterns and side effects everywhere, with the consequence of data flowing in many directions.
+In OOP world, in architecture styles such as layered or hexagonal, a single usecase (functionality, feature ...) tends to look like a tangled net of requests and responses because the nature of objects communication, the OO design patterns or by having side effects everywhere, with the consequence of data flowing in many directions.

 <p align="center">
   <img width="50%" src="./img/oop.png">